Kevin Sampson (artist)

-Kevin Blythe Sampson (born 1954) is an American artist and retired police Detective-Composite Sketch Artist, living in Newark, New Jersey.
-He makes sculptures from discarded found objects, he is also a Illustrator, Painter and Muralist.t He has a studio based out of Newark.
+Kevin Blythe Sampson (November 28, 1954 – March 18, 2026) was an American artist and police detective-composite sketch artist, who lived in Newark, New Jersey.
+He made sculptures from discarded found objects; he was also an illustrator, painter and muralist.
+His studio was based out of Newark.

 Early life and education

-Sampson was born in 1954 in Elizabeth, New Jersey.
+Sampson was born on November 28, 1954, in Elizabeth, New Jersey.
 Following high school and a few years of college, Sampson became a police officer and then a detective with the Scotch Plains Police Department in New Jersey.
 During his career as a police officer, Sampson worked as a composite sketch artist for the Scotch Plains Police Department, the first African American uniformed police composite sketch artist in the country.

-After the deaths of both a infant son and shortly there after his Wife (Pamela), both died of unrelated illness.
-Kevin took a early retirement after almost 20 years, to raise his two children.
+After the deaths of both an infant son and shortly there after his wife (Pamela), both died of unrelated illness.
+Kevin took an early retirement after almost 20 years, to raise his two children.

 Leaving his house in Old Bridge NJ, Sampson moved his family to Newark in 1993 where he attended and graduated from the Newark School of Fine and Industrial Arts.
 He began focusing on his art full-time following the deaths of close family members and his retirement from the Scotch Plains Police Department.
 Sampson began teaching at the Newark school of fine and Industrial art in 1981 until its closing in 1996, Sampson has continued teaching at various schools, colleges in NJ and other states.

 Career

-Sampson has been a gallery artist with Cavin-Morris Gallery in New York since 1992.
+Sampson was a gallery artist with Cavin-Morris Gallery in New York since 1992.
 Sampson makes sculptures from found objects, such as glass cabinet knobs, sticks, strings, screws, and wood chips.
 These sculptures act as altars, memorials, and spiritual objects.
 Sampson's work has been influenced by other New York artists who honor the dead through vernacular memorials.
 His work differs from these artists, as most create murals in Latin American neighborhoods and these street-side, altar-like assemblages of objects are meant to last through only a brief public-display period of remembrance and grief.

-Sampson began making art as a means to heal after the death of several family members and as a new way to give back to his community.
+He began making art as a means to heal after the death of several family members and as a new way to give back to his community.
 In the early 1990s, Sampson's wife, Pamela, was diagnosed with a terminal illness and their son, Kyle, was born prematurely and died.
 Sampson's work references and incorporates African spiritual traditions, including Yoruba, and follows the traditions of the Griot or storyteller.
 Much of Sampson's work offers commentary on issues of race, racism, and various forms of systemic injustice in the United States.
 Alongside other Newark-based artists, Sampson has spoken out against the recent, ongoing gentrification taking place in Newark, NJ.